 Incorporated in 1884, Arlington continues to explode in population, reaching nearly 380,000 by 2013.
 The city’s population increased from 8,000 to 45,000 in the 1950s under Tom Vanderfgriff, mayor for 25 years who brought Six Flags Over Texas to Arlington in 1961.
 Six Flags is the largest family theme park in the southwest and central states and it currently draws more than 3 million visitors a year to Arlington.

 With its sports and recreational attractions, its proximity to DFW International Airport, its colleges, and its industry, Arlington is a bustling city with millions of visitors every year.
-Traffic accidents, personal injuries, criminal charges, immigration matters and other legal issues are bound to arise in Arlington.
+Traffic accidents, personal injuries, criminal charges and other legal issues are bound to arise in Arlington.
 When they do, Kraft & Associates is here to help.
 Our dedicated team of Texas lawyers has been serving the Arlington area since 1971.

 We represent Texans in a range of legal matters.
 Our practice areas include all types of motor vehicle accidents, product liability claims, medical malpractice claims, wrongful death claims, slip-and-fall accidents, workplace accidents, Social Security disability claims, and DWI and criminal defense.
 If you need legal assistance in Arlington or anywhere in North Texas, contact our firm for a free and confidential discussion of how we can help.